This post was updated on September 11, 2021

 A Brief History of Thai Pillows

-The basic “ingredients” of Thai pillows and mats are fabric, kapok (the fill) and rice straw for triangle pillows.
+The basic “ingredients” of Thai pillows and mats (Tip: The term “Thai Pillows” also includes mattresses and mats.) are fabric, kapok (the fill) and rice straw for triangle pillows.
 These ingredients have been available to Siamese culture for thousands of years.

 Some of the most reliable historical records are painted murals in the old wats (temples) scattered about Northern Thailand.
 Some of these old wats contain murals from the mid-19th Century (1850-1875) which clearly depict the use of Thai pillows.